g-esco101/nextjs-blog/README.md

 A sample website created with React.
 It is a blog that displays articles concerning prerendering in Nextjs.

 This project is the result of completing the [Create a Next.js App](https://nextjs.org/learn/basics/create-nextjs-app) course on the Nextjs site.
-It concerns frontend development concepts, react, the basics of Nextjs, and the basics of Develop, Preview, Ship in Vercel.
+It concerns frontend development concepts, react, the basics of Nextjs, and the basics of the Develop, Preview, Ship workflow in Vercel.

 Currently it is deployed on Vercel: https://nextjs-blog-git-index-g-esco101.vercel.app/